Taewaters/monorepo/README.md

 they're back on call.

 Once a week the schedule will be set.
 Runners will pick which days they'll be on call.
-If a runner needs to give up a shift they need to convince another runner who isn't already on call to text in "takeover" and the number of the runner they're covering for.
+When the day comes, the runner's phone will automatically be put "on call".
+Before this happens, the runner will be sent a text reminding them.

+At any moment a runner can take themselves off call by texting the "on break" number "off duty".
+They will recieve a text showing how many people are left on call and ask them to confirm that they do want to go off duty.

+## What's happening to the burner number?
+the burner number will be ported over when the minimum viable product described above is met, so that number is still going to be the number to call.
+Also we will maintain a test number, so new features can be added and tested with no interruption of normal DHRA service.

-## Log bugs
+## Log bugs and request features

-Go [here](https://github.com/DallasHRA/monorepo/issues) to log bugs.
+Go [here](https://github.com/DallasHRA/monorepo/issues) to log bugs and request new features.

 ## Coming Features